CorcovadoMing/Researchlib/README.md

     cd researchlib
     ./start 0 latest
 ```
 4. Open the browser to the port `8899` and the password `0000` to dive into the Jupyter environment.
-That it!
+That's it!